 LPNs admitted to the LPN to BSN Basic Track must register for all of the courses listed within each semester of the curriculum plan.
 The LPN to BSN Track has full time and “part-time" options.
 See LPN-BSN Track Options

-LPN’s planning to apply to the LPN to BSN Basic Track may register for three courses prior to acceptance into the track (i.e., students enrolled in the final semester of an LPN program or those who have graduated and are awaiting licensure).
+LPN’s planning to apply to the LPN to BSN Basic Track may register for two courses prior to acceptance into the track (i.e., students enrolled in the final semester of an LPN program or those who have graduated and are awaiting licensure).
 Registration for these courses does not guarantee acceptance into the program track.
 All prerequisite coursework must be completed before enrolling in any NU (nursing) course.